 With regards to the deterministic methodology, information gathered from the Site Reconnaissance has been used to undertake an evaluation of the 'sensitivity' of peat deposits, the likelihood of a peat slide and the consequences of a peat slide.
 The factors that contribute to these parameters are detailed in Section 4 of this report.

-The peat depths recorded across the Site are presented on Figure A.2 in Appendix A. Slope gradients have been derived using a GIS slope angle analysis tool on OS Terrain 5 digital terrain model (DTM) data for the Site.
+Slope gradients have been derived using a GIS slope angle analysis tool on OS Terrain 5 digital terrain model (DTM) data for the Site.